dandlezzz/active_conformity/README.md

  end
  ```

-In this example you have a database full of different engines and wheelsets.
+In this example you have a database full of different engines.
 Each car model has a link to these things.
 If you want ensure that the diesel engine is on a car of a size 2000 you have a couple of options.

 ```
 class Car